Article

 Full-text available

-Objective.
-This study aimed to compare the effects of two frequencies of high-speed resistance training (HSRT) on physical performance and life quality of older women.
-Methods.
-Twenty-four older women participated in a 12-week HSRT program composed of either two or three sessions/week (equated for volume and intensity).
-Women were randomized to three arms: a control group (CG, n = 8), a resistance training group performing two sessions/week (RT2, n = 8), and a resistance training group performing three sessions/week (RT3, n = 8).
+Objective This study aimed to compare the effects of two frequencies of high-speed resistance training (HSRT) on physical performance and quality of life of older women.
+Methods A total of 24 older women participated in a 12-week HSRT program composed of either two or three sessions/week (equated for volume and intensity).
+Women were randomized into three arms: a control group (CG, n=8), a resistance training group performing two sessions/week (RT2, n=8), and a resistance training group performing three sessions/week (RT3, n=8).
 The training program for both experimental groups included exercises that required high-speed concentric muscle actions.
-Results.
-No baseline differences were observed among groups.
-Compared with the CG, both training groups showed similar small to moderate improvements (p<0.05) in muscle strength, power, functional performance, balance, and life quality.
-Conclusions.
-These results suggest that equated for volume and intensity, two and three training sessions/week of HSRT are equally effective for improving physical performance and life quality of older women.
+Results No baseline differences were observed among groups.
+Compared with the CG, both training groups showed similar small to moderate improvements (P<0.05) in muscle strength, power, functional performance, balance, and quality of life.
+Conclusion These results suggest that equated for volume and intensity, two and three training sessions/week of HSRT are equally effective for improving physical performance and quality of life of older women.

 Article